 Credit unions must be authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and Prudential Regulation Authority; and must submitting quarterly returns and audited annual returns.

 Members’ savings are protected by the Financial Services Compensation Scheme.
-Currently the first £85,000 of members' savings are 100% protected by this scheme.
+Currently the first £85,000 of members' savings are 100 per cent protected by this scheme.

 Credit Unions are governed by the Credit Union Act 1979.